 Our hatha classes are ideal for beginners and those seeking a more meditative experience and longer stretches with held postures.
 Our vinyasa classes are more challenging physically, the speed and nature of the flow will depend somewhat on the individual instructor.
 All of our classes include a substantial savasana (relaxation practice) at the end, as well as basic instruction in seated, mantra based meditation.
 We offer a weekly meditation class, as well as seasonal, weekend retreats at the Himalayan Institute, near Honesdale, PA.

 As a non-profit organization, we send yoga teachers out into the community to teach free classes to those who can benefit from yoga, but who perhaps cannot make it into our studio.
-We fund raise for and support classes in a senior’s center, a substance abuse center, and an elementary school.
-It is our hope to expand these programs to include providing teachers for prisons, hospitals, and local community centers.
+We fund raise for and support classes in a senior’s center, a substance abuse center, elementary schools, and a community center for refugees in South Philadelphia.
+It is our hope to expand these programs to include providing teachers for prisons, hospitals, and other local community centers.
 We also offer a donation based class on Saturday which helps raise funds to support these programs.
 If you would like to attend classes at the studio but truly cannot afford to, we are happy to work with you on a sliding scale.
 If you would like to donate to help support our yoga outreach programs, see the “Non-Profit Outreach” page of the website.
 Thank you.